datamoviz/datamoviz/README.md

-# DataMoviz
+# DataMoviz 🎥

-DataMoviz is a data visualization website about movies 🎥...
+DataMoviz is a data visualization website about movies...

 ## Installation